Dabgan/Dabgan/README.md

 ## 👋 Hi there, I'm Gabriel.

-I am currently working as Web Developer for [RTB House](https://www.rtbhouse.com/).
+I am currently working as Frontend Developer for [lastminute.com](https://www.lastminute.com/).

 I learn quickly and I am constantly developing my skills.
 Curiosity and the desire to progress is what keeps me going.
 In all of my projects I try to discover and learn something new, which always gives me a lot of satisfaction.